Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Introduction

 \end{theorem}

-In \cref{sec:Graph}, we describe the Petrie graphs in terms of partitions $\lambda$, $\mu$.
-We build up a dictionary among skew shapes, Petrie matrices, abaci, and Petrie graphs.
-This will be our main tool for the following sections.
-By applying the \cref{thm:detPet_goodOrientation} to get our second main result in \cref{sec:Ribbon}, we relax the connected condition of skew shapes in \cref{thm:JJL} to arbitrary skew shapes.
+In \cref{sec:Graph}, we describe the Petrie graphs $\mathcal{P}(\Pet_k(\lambda,\mu))$ in terms of partitions $\lambda$, $\mu$, and build up a dictionary among skew shapes, Petrie matrices, abaci, and Petrie graphs.
+In particular, we prove that the good orientations are in correspondence with the good pairs.
+Together with \cref{thm:detPet_goodOrientation}, we give a refined story for $\pet_k(\lambda,\mu)$ in \cref{sec:Ribbon}.